 How to effectively share digital worship

 The Covid pandemic helped us to learn very quickly about how to live-stream worship from home or church, or how to put together a pre-recorded video package to share online.
-This will be especially important during the national lockdown from November 5 to December 2, when public worship is suspended.
+This will be especially important as we learn how to do 'hybrid church', with some worshippers in the building and some watching from home.

 What are the principles behind this approach, and how can we do it more effectively?
 Here’s a quick guide: